 On to the list.

 Tempera Paint.
 Get washable!
 You really only need 5 colors: red, blue, yellow, white and black.
-Note: this is not archival quality paint, head down to your local art store if you need that.

 Liquid Watercolor.
 This may seem exotic, but they are very useful.
 We use them for coloring playdough, making marbelized paper, dropping on absorbent paper, etc. You can also mix them with water in a spray bottle for some (outdoor) fun.
 They are better than the traditional watercolor palette because the colors don't get muddy and you can control how many colors you present at one time.